mattlean/lean-js-app-starter/docs/desktop/developing.md

 Instead of only using these scripts, it is highly recommended that you enable plugins/extensions in your code editor to allow it to type check with Flow.
 Details on how to set this up for Sublime Text can be found in the ["Sublime Text" documentation](../sublime_text.md).

 If you want to configure Flow, you can edit [`.flowconfig`](../../.flowconfig).
-For more information on the default configuration, read the ["Configuration" documentation](configuration.md).
+For more information on the config, read the ["Configuration" documentation](configuration.md).

 ### Linting
 You can use the following [`package.json`](../../package.json) scripts to lint your code: